sgraham/sgraham.github.io/_posts/2022-09-09-bike-trailer.markdown

 regular pink foam insulation board as the structure, and then wrapping it in some sort of fibreglassing.
 The classic foamie uses "PMF" (Poor Man's Fibreglass) rather than actual glass fibres with epoxy.
-Instead it uses plain cotton, canvas, a specific type of water-resistant wood glue, and then a specific way of using exterior paint to create what is by most accounts a surprisingly robust and durable exterior finish.
+Instead it uses plain cotton canvas, a specific type of water-resistant wood glue, and then a specific recipe of exterior latex paint to create what is by most accounts a surprisingly robust and durable exterior finish.

 After an embarrassing amount of time in SketchUp coming up with